Danube Delta: History

 Recorded history notes that the Dacians lived in the Danube Delta before it was conquered by the Romans.
 After later invasion by the Goths, the region changed hands many times.
 During the 15th century, the Danube Delta became part of the Ottoman Empire.
 In 1812, following the Russo-Turkish War, the borders of the Ottoman and Russian Empires were set by the Kilia and Old Stambul Channels of the Danube, and in 1829 by the St George Channel.
 The Treaty of Paris of 1856, which ended the Crimean War, assigned the Danube Delta to the Ottoman Empire and established an international commission which undertook a series of works to help navigation.
 In 1878, following the defeat of Ottoman Empire by Russia and Romania, the border between the two countries was set by the Kilia and Old Stambul Channels.

 In 1991, the Romanian part of the Danube Delta became part of UNESCO's list of World Heritage Sites.
-Around 2,733km^{2} of the delta are strictly protected areas.
+Around 2,733 km^{2} of the delta are strictly protected areas.

-In 1998, under UNESCO's Programme on Man and the Biosphere, the 6,264.03km^{2} of the Danube Delta were established as a biosphere reserve, shared by Romania and Ukraine.
+In 1998, under UNESCO's Programme on Man and the Biosphere, the 6,264.03 km^{2} of the Danube Delta were established as a biosphere reserve, shared by Romania and Ukraine.

 Historically, in Romania, part of the Danube Delta was marked as a reserve in 1938.

 In Ukraine, the Danube branch of the Black Sea State Reserve was established in 1973.
 In 1981, it was reorganized into the Natural Reserve "Danube Fluxes", and in 1998, it was extended into the Danube biosphere reserve.